Islamic design

 Sketch study for an interwoven Celtic pattern – inks on tracing paper

-Here is another small detour, one which illustrates a different character of pattern.
+Here is another small detour, one illustrating a different character of pattern.
 It is recognisably one of Celtic origin and would have been common in Europe for centuries.
 The reason it is placed here is to illustrate another distinctive type of pattern which contrasts significantly with Islamic patterns.
 In fact Celtic patterns, or at least the Roman designs which led to them, pre-date Islamic patterns by hundreds of years.
 Having said that, there would have been Arabic patterns which would have contrasted with Celtic designs from that period.
 The two chief characteristics of Celtic designs are their interweaving and cursive patterning.

 Original sketch for an interwoven Celtic pattern – markers on tracing paper